10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 One of the more serious incidents involving a Bumbo seat was baby Dylan Lamm.

-“Dylan had arched his back and tilted the Bumbo Seat, causing him to fall backwards and onto the kitchen floor.
+“Dylan had arched his back and tilted the Bumbo Seat, causing him to fall backward and onto the kitchen floor.
 His skull cracked in two places.
 An emergency surgery saved Dylan’s life, leaving a long scar on his head.”

-2. Not buckling kiddos into strollers, high chairs, etc. Even if it seems unnecessary, always buckle your child into these things.
+Even if it seems unnecessary, always buckle your child into these things.
 Every year, there are countless accidents because children are not properly buckled in.
 Source: mom.me

 baby-boy-standing-high-chair